Voices That Care

-"Voices That Care" is a 1991 song written by David Foster, Linda Thompson, and Peter Cetera and recorded by a supergroup of popular musicians, entertainers and athletes.
+"Voices That Care" is a 1991 charity song written by David Foster, Linda Thompson, and Peter Cetera and recorded by a large supergroup of popular musicians, entertainers and athletes.
 The song was released as a single on March 13, 1991 by Giant Records.
 The song was produced by Foster.
-The group of people involved was also collectively known as Voices That Care and was shown as such on the single release and marketing materials.
+The whole group of talented people involved was also collectively known as Voices That Care and was shown as such on the single release along marketing materials.
 The charity single and supporting documentary music video were intended to help boost the morale of U.S. troops involved in Operation Desert Storm, as well as supporting the International Red Cross organization.

-The documentary, which followed the recording of the single to the music video's presentation to the troops in the Middle East, aired on Fox on February 28, 1991; coincidentally, the day fighting in Desert Storm ended.
+The documentary, which followed the recording of the single to the music video's presentation to the troops in the Middle East, aired on Fox in the evening of February 28, 1991; coincidentally, the day when fighting in Desert Storm ended.

 "Voices That Care" reached No. 11 on the Billboard Hot 100 and No. 6 on the Adult Contemporary chart.
 In Canada, the song reached No. 61.
-Warren Wiebe, a friend of Foster and little-known vocalist at the time who recorded the demo of the song, was invited by Foster to sing lead and deliver the last solo lines of the song.
-Wiebe died on October 25, 1998 (aged 45).
-The music video was directed by Jim Yukich (who, three years later, helmed the movie Double Dragon) and produced by Paul Flattery for FYI (Flattery Yukich Inc.).
+Warren Wiebe, a friend of Foster and smaller-known vocalist at the time who recorded the demo of the song, was invited by Foster to sing lead and deliver the last solo lines of the song.
+Seven years after the charity song's release, Wiebe died on October 25, 1998 (aged 45).
+The music video was directed by Jim Yukich (who helmed the Michael Davis-wrote film Double Dragon) and produced by Paul Flattery for FYI (known as "Flattery Yukich Inc").